 WoW Guide: Macro Guide, Part 1

 The macro function in WoW doesn’t turn your hero into a robot, but it does make a lot of things easier.
-If you haven’t yet dared to use slash commands and scripting language, the first part of our series will give you a convenient introduction.
+If you haven’t yet dared to use slash commands and scripting language, the part of our series will give you a convenient introduction.

 There are two main reasons that make many WoW players macro buffers.
 One is the nimbus of being unsporty: Those who use macros just can’t play their character properly or want to gain an unfair advantage.
 The other is a certain fear of the complexity of the script language – up to now everything has worked without macros.